audinowho/RogueElements/README.md

 # RogueElements #

 RogueElements is a C# library that allows the user to randomly generate maps for use in roguelikes.
-It is designed to be flexible, allowing users to fiddle with common generation parameters, taking out or inserting steps into the generation algorithm as they please.
-Users can define rooms, and mix-and-match them with path algorithms found out-of-the-box, or inherit the base classes to define their own.
-Additionally, RogueElements contains a large collection of simple functions designed to make working with 4-directional and 8-directional tile maps more convenient.
+It breaks the task of generation down into steps, similar to passes on a shader, which can be swapped in and out.
+These steps can also be defined by the user, inheriting from a base class.
+Additionally, RogueElements contains a collection of functions designed to make working with 4-directional and 8-directional tile maps more convenient.

-It does NOT provide a base engine for the gameplay of an actual roguelike; that's for the game developers themselves to decide on!
-However, the intention behind RogueElements is to make it easy to adopt, playing as nice as possible with any existing code that the developer may have written.
-Developers should not need to alter any existing classes or create new ones, with the exception of a map generation context that exposes only the code that they want to the generator.
+RogueElements does NOT provide a base engine for the gameplay of an actual roguelike; that's for the game developers themselves to decide on!
+A map generation context specified by the developer is all that is needed to integrate the library with their game.
+It will inherit all interfaces that the developer is interested in to allow the correct steps to apply to it.

 Examples can be found in the project RogueElements.Examples.